(~kqr) a@xkqr.org *

 Education

-Working toward a Masters degree with a focus on computer science.
-Taken master-level courses (and been a teaching assistant) in computer networking, computer security, and artificial intelligence.
+Almost a Masters degree with a focus on computer science.
+I particularly enjoyed courses in software reliability, computer networking, computer security, and artificial intelligence.

 Enterprises